sedaprotocol/seda-chain-contracts/DEVELOPING.md

 ## xtask

-We use `cargo xtask` to help automate lot's of various actions.
+We use `cargo xtask` to help automate lots of various actions.
-It doesn't require any additional installations to use `xtask`, it's just a more rust-esque way of doing a `Makefile`.
+It doesn't require any additional installations to use `xtask`, its just a more rust-esque way of doing a `Makefile`.

 You can read more about [xtask](https://github.com/matklad/cargo-xtask) and it's benefits at that link.